astropy/astropy/docs/modeling/fitting.rst

 Fitters support constrained fitting.

-- All fitters support fixed (frozen) parameters through the ``fixed`` argument to models or setting the `~astropy.modeling.parameters.Parameter.fixed` attribute directly on a parameter.
+- All fitters support fixed (frozen) parameters through the ``fixed`` argument to models or setting the `~astropy.modeling.Parameter.fixed` attribute directly on a parameter.

   For linear fitters, freezing a polynomial coefficient means that a polynomial